fritzstauff/encrypt_test/README.md

 ## Limitations

 - This is a basic implementation and may not be suitable for highly sensitive data
+- The key derivation function is very simple and not cryptographically strong
 - No password strength validation is performed
 - The same salt is used for all files, which reduces security (ideally, a random salt should be generated for each file)
 - Error handling is basic and may not provide detailed information about all failure modes